-The following table provides information with respect to all of our equity compensation plans in effect as of December 31, 2022.
+The following table provides information with respect to all of our equity compensation plans in effect as of December 31, 2023.

-Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights(1) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (excluding securities reflected in column (a)) Plan Category (a) (b) (c) Equity Compensation Plans approved by security holders 2,033,879 \$9.05 712,020(2)(3) Equity Compensation Plans not approved by security holders 339,699 \$8.39 550,964(4) Total 2,373,578 \$7.75 1,262,984
+Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (1) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (excluding securities reflected in column (a)) Plan Category (a) (b) (c) Equity Compensation Plans approved by security holders 3,503,543 \$5.18 2,322,247 (2)(3) Equity Compensation Plans not approved by security holders 250,626 \$7.54 633,590 (4) Total 3,754,169 \$5.33 2,955,837

-- (1) The weighted-average exercise price includes shares issuable upon vesting of outstanding awards of restricted stock units, which have no exercise price.
-Excluding the shares issuable upon vesting of outstanding awards of restricted stock units, the weighted average exercise price for outstanding awards under equity compensation plans approved by securityholders was \$12.97, the weighted average exercise price for outstanding awards under equity compensation plans not approved by securityholders was \$8.86, and the total was \$12.21. - (2) Pursuant to terms of the SCYNEXIS, Inc. 2014 Equity Incentive Plan, the share reserve will automatically increase on January 1st of each year, for a period of not more than ten years, commencing on January 1, 2015, and ending on (and including) January 1, 2024, in an amount equal to 4.0% of the total number of shares of capital stock outstanding on December 31st of the preceding calendar year.
-Notwithstanding the foregoing, the board of directors may act prior to January 1st of a given year to provide that there will be no January 1st increase in the share reserve for such year or that the increase in the share reserve for such year or that the increase in the share reserve for such year will be a lesser number of shares of common stock than would otherwise occur pursuant to the preceding sentence. - (3) As of December 31, 2022, no shares remained available for future issuance under the SCYNEXIS, Inc. 2014 Employee Stock Purchase Plan.
-Pursuant to terms of the 2014 ESPP, the maximum number of common stock shares available under the plan will automatically increase on January 1 of each year for a period of up to ten years, commencing on January 1, 2015, and ending on (and including) January 1, 2024, in an amount equal to the lesser of (i) 0.8% of the total number of shares of capital stock outstanding on December 31 of the preceding fiscal year, and (ii) 29,411 shares of common stock.
-Notwithstanding the foregoing, the board of directors may act prior to the first day of any fiscal year to provide that there will be no January 1 increase in the share reserve for such fiscal year or that the increase in the share reserve for such fiscal year mulber of shares of common stock than would otherwise occur pursuant to the preceding sentence.
-The number of shares of securities to be issued upon exercise of outstanding options, warrants and rights does not include shares of common stock subject to rights outstanding under the 2014 ESPP as the number of shares to be issued pursuant to these rights is not known as of December 31, 2022. - (4) Our board of directors adopted the 2015 Inducement Award Plan ("2015 Plan") on March 26, 2015 and it was amended on June 9, 2019, April 30, 2021, and October 18, 2022 to increase the share reserve from 45,000 to 90,000; from 90,000 to 500,000; and from 500,000 to 900,000 shares of our common stock, respectively.
+(1) The weighted-average exercise price includes shares issuable upon vesting of outstanding awards of restricted stock units, which have no exercise price.
+Excluding the shares issuable upon vesting of outstanding awards of restricted stock units, the weighted average exercise price for outstanding awards under equity compensation plans approved by securityholders was \$11.14, the weighted average exercise price for outstanding awards under equity compensation plans not approved by securityholders was \$7.91, and the total was \$10.72.

+(2) Pursuant to the terms of the SCYNEXIS, Inc. 2014 Equity Incentive Plan, the share reserve automatically increased on January 1st of each year, for a period of not more than ten years, commencing on January 1, 2015, and ending on (and including) January 1, 2024, in an amount equal to 4.0% of the total number of shares of capital stock outstanding on December 31st of the preceding calendar year.

+(3) As of December 31, 2023, a total of 1,474,045 shares remained available for future issuance under the SCYNEXIS, Inc. 2014 Employee Stock Purchase Plan, as amended in May 2023 ("Amended 2014 ESPP").
+The number of shares of securities to be issued upon exercise of outstanding options, warrants and rights does not include shares of common stock subject to rights outstanding under the Amended 2014 ESPP as the number of shares to be issued pursuant to these rights is not known as of December 31, 2023.

+(4) Our board of directors adopted the 2015 Inducement Award Plan ("2015 Plan") on March 26, 2015 and it was amended on June 9, 2019, April 30, 2021, and October 18, 2022 to increase the share reserve from 45,000 to 90,000; from 90,000 to 500,000; and from 500,000 to 900,000 shares of our common stock, respectively.
 The 2015 Plan provides for the grant of nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, and other forms of equity compensation (collectively, stock awards), all of which may be granted to persons not previously employees or directors of SCYNEXIS, or following a bona fide period of non-employment, as an inducement material to the individuals' entering into employment with the company within the meaning of Nasdaq Listing Rule 5635(c)(4).
 If a stock award granted under the 2015 Plan expires or otherwise terminates without all of the shares covered by the stock award having been issued, or is settled in cash, or shares are withheld to satisfy tax withholding obligations, then the shares of our common stock not acquired or withheld pursuant to the stock award again will become available for subsequent issuance under the 2015 Plan.